bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials1.md

 This is a simple example in which we aim at solving $\Delta T+\alpha N(T,\beta)=0$ with boundary conditions $T(0) = T(1)=\beta$.
 This example is coded in `examples/chan.jl`.
 We start with some imports:

 ```@example TUT1
-using BifurcationKit, LinearAlgebra, Plots, Parameters, Setfield
+using BifurcationKit, LinearAlgebra, Plots, Parameters
-# Setfield.jl is used to provide the parameter axis @lens
 const BK = BifurcationKit

 N(x; a = 0.5, b = 0.01) = 1 + (x + a*x^2)/(1 + b*x^2)